prorev/prorev.github.io/_posts/2020-01-11-interview.md

   }
 }
 ```
-You my note that Counter is a property, that is bound to private int counter field.
+You my note that `Counter` is a property, that is bound to `private int counter` field.
-The advantage of properties becomes obvious from this example.
+The advantage of properties becomes obvious from this example:

 ```c#
 class PropertyExample {